Edward Hyde Rice: Career

 He was widely known in local public schools.
-From 1870–71, he served as principle of Holliston High School in Holliston, MA, then in 1871–72 as principle of Malden High School in Malden, MA.
-Following further study in Europe from 1873–1875, he was principle of the high school in Chicopee, MA from 1875–1879, in Lawrence, MA from 1879-1880, and Pittsfield High School, in Pittsfield, MA in 1881.
+From 1870 to 1871, he served as principal of Holliston High School in Holliston, Massachusetts, then in 1871–72 as principal of Malden High School in Malden, Massachusetts.
+Following further study in Europe from 1873–1875, he was principal of the high school in Chicopee, Massachusetts from 1875 to 1879, in Lawrence, Massachusetts from 1879 to 1880, and Pittsfield High School, in Pittsfield, Massachusetts in 1881.

-He was Classical Master of the High School in Worcester, MA.
+He was Classical Master of the High School in Worcester, Massachusetts.
 Later, he was a Professor of Greek at the Western University of Pennsylvania.
 For the last two years of his life, he taught privately in Springfield, MA.

-He served on the Board of Visitors of Boston University from 1880–1881, and also worked in his father's library, the Springfield City Library.
+He served on the Board of Visitors of Boston University from 1880 to 1881, and also worked in his father's library, the Springfield City Library.
 In 1874, he wrote an article, "Our Public Schools" in The Massachusetts Teacher: A Journal of School and Home Education, in which he discussed the schools of the state, and compared them favorably to several European countries.
 In 1875, he became a Freemason.

 Family life

 He married Emma Isabelle Adams in Springfield on August 12, 1878.
-After his death, she lived on Vernon Street in Newton.

 He died in Springfield in 1895, predeceasing his father by two years and his mother by four.
-His funeral was held at his parents' house at 54 Court Street, and he was buried in the Springfield Cemetery.
+His funeral was held at his parents' house at 54 Court Street.

+After his death, Emma Adams lived on Vernon Street in Newton.